 1-9 Why are the age and gender important?

-Age is needed to plot the infant’s size on the growth chart of the Road-to-Health Card and to assess whether the child’s development is normal.
+Age is needed to plot the infant’s size on the growth chart of the Road-to-Health Booklet and to assess whether the child’s development is normal.
 Boys are usually slightly bigger than girls at any given age, while girls tend to be slightly more advanced in their development.

 1-10 How should the child’s size be recorded?

 The infant’s size measurements (weight, head circumference and standing height or lying length) must be accurately measured and noted.
-The measurements must then be carefully plotted on the growth chart of the Road-to-Health Card.
+The measurements must then be carefully plotted on the growth chart of the Road-to-Health Booklet.

 Weight is a very good measure of the child’s general health and must be measured and recorded at every visit.

 The head circumference is important, especially in the first year of life, as it is a measure of brain growth.

 If the child can stand, the standing height (stature) should be recorded, as it is the best measure of growth.
 In younger children, the lying length should be recorded.
 While weight is a good measure of growth in an infant, height is the best measure of growth in older children.